rosado-io/docs/how-tos/sso/wechat.md

     - Fill in "Bundle ID" field with your app bundle id.
     - Fill in "Universal Links" with "WECHAT_UNIVERICAL_LINK" above.

-1. Login Authgear portal, go to "Applications".
-Edit the application, add "WECHAT_REDICRECT_URI_FOR_AUTHGEAR" above into "WeChat redirect URIs" and save.
+1. Login Authgear portal, go to "Single-Sign On" page, then do the following:

+    - Enable "Sign in with WeChat (Mobile/移动应用)"
+    - Fill in "Client ID" with the WeChat "AppID".
+    - Fill in "Client Secret" with the WeChat "AppSecret".
+    - Fill in "原始 ID" with the WeChat "原始 ID".
+    - Add "WECHAT_REDICRECT_URI_FOR_AUTHGEAR" above into "WeChat redirect URIs"
+    - Click save.

 1. Update the code

     - Setup WeChat SDK when app launch